xy994/amazon-sagemaker-models/README.md

 5. Hit ‘Create notebook instance’ to create a new notebook instance.  _Note: It usually takes a few minutes for the notebook instance to become available.
 Once available, the status of the notebook instance will change from ‘Pending’ to ‘InService’._

 ## Run the Notebook Examples
+_Note:  You may need to modify the instance types (ie. `ml.c5.xlarge`, etc) based on instance availability in your specific AWS account._

 1. [Recommendations with Factorization Machines](factorization/)

 2. [Recommendations with BlazingText](blazingtext/)